 Mrs Hales had cooked.
 A bunch of teenagers and young adults sat there, her own children, farmhands and farming apprentices.
 It was a big farm and organised more like an estate, quite different from the farms above the Bodensee.
 Georg and Selma seemed to be on friendly terms with everyone.
 There was a lot of joking at the table, someone or other was constantly snorting with laughter, nudging or leaning towards their neighbour warm heartedly; indeed at times they seemed to be rather overdoing the friendliness.
 And a large dog lay down between the table and the stove like a woollen rug, so that Mrs Hales and the girls who were helping her had to go round him when they were serving out the food.
 Sometimes the dog growled, as though he wanted to contribute to the entertainment, and then he lay his chin flat on the floor, utterly content.
 His eyes closed.
 In Bettnang the village dogs stayed in the yard; no one there would think of treating a dog as a member of the family.
 Perhaps the whole thing was a performance by the family, a performance in preparation for a future adoption, to make clear to her, the German, the foreign mother, it’s all fine here, everything here is as it should be.
 You’re the one who’s upsetting things, just get lost.

 Later on in the evening she realised of course that they were not just directing their talk and behaviour at her as she sat there comfortably.
 She understood ‘German bombs’, ‘destruction’ – as if the squadrons had flown with her personal consent.
 She understood the conflict: shortly after the last phase of the war, in the face of growing poverty and rationing, the family had taken on German children, who had been scared stiff of German bombing raids just like all the English.
 Everything German was hated, harmful, hostile, dangerous.
 And as Germany was the enemy, to be beaten back by the English with all their might, the German children could not count on all too much sympathy.
 The fact that they were Jews, that they were enemies of their enemies, was a sort of specialist knowledge, perhaps known in London but not in every corner of Great Britain.
-They would have had to stick their necks out, the children would have had to pluck up the courage to say, loud and clear, in the situation in which they were living then, that they were Jews, they didn’t want to go to church and that they weren’t to be bothered with this and that.
-But they couldn’t do it: they were not Jewish, because they didn’t feel themselves to be Jewish.
+It would have been different if the children had insisted they were Jewish- which would have required some courage in the situation which had after all become their home- that they didn’t want to go to church and that they weren’t to be bothered with all that stuff.
+But they couldn’t do it for they weren’t Jewish, because they didn’t feel themselves to be Jewish.
 In reality they were NOTHING.
-But being children, they didn’t want to stand out,they didn’t want to be NOTHING.
+But being children, they didn’t want to stand out and they didn’t want to be NOTHING either.
 It was a difficult balancing act.
 Nothing was really NOTHING, being NOTHING hardly sent out an inviting message to others, but rather felt like a wholesale rejection of any fellow feeling.
 Whenever they were different, whenever they had to stand out from the others, they were absolutely mortified.
 So, better to be just like the English children, and to speak English without an accent and with no mistakes.
 And then she, Claire, came along and raked up a story from the past and wanted to take the children back to Germany, frightened and traumatised as they were.
-But actually they were no longer children; they had turned out splendidly, taking pleasure in sitting after work at the table made from walnut wood in the yard.
+But actually they were no longer children; they had turned out splendidly, taking pleasure in sitting after work on the farm at the table made from walnut wood.
 Back to Germany?

 The next day Georg, who was the quietest at table amidst the giggling and cackling, the teasing, showed her his school reports and while he was showing them to her, and Mrs Hales was smiling in an exceptionally friendly manner over her porridge, she realised: these were good reports, which Georg was proud of, and Mr and Mrs Hales too.
 Soon he would take his school leaving exams and then he wanted to go to university.
 Without making a great deal of it, he explained this and Claire needed few words to understand his commitment to this plan.
 She indicated to him that perhaps Selma, who had avoided her mother by slipping away, might have something to show her.
 Georg pretended at first that he didn’t understand his mother, but then he fetched Selma, who came in from outside with dirty, bare feet, much to Claire’s horror (was it cow dung?).
 A bit of pointing, from the reports to the girl, from the brother to the sister, from the room to the stairs, short orders, requests, so it seemed to Claire, and then Selma must have finally understood what her brother wanted from her, ‘something personal’.
 (Or did he have to persuade her to show anything at all to her mother, regardless of what it was ?
 To make contact with her? ) She took a long time and was embarrassed when she returned.
 What she had in her hand were not reports but something in a larger format, watercolours of landscapes, pictures of horses, rural scenes, and she pointed with an innocent but grubby hand to herself.
 It was tactful of Mr and Mrs Hales to leave Claire on her own later in the evening, in a room which was cold but brightly lit, with fluttering curtains and a window looking out over the meadow, in a sublime rural peace and quiet, only broken by the buzzing of flies.
 Yes, it was really good, a calming influence on her inner turmoil.
 But Selma wrote late in the evening in her diary: ‘It was an immense shock to be confronted with a strange woman and told that she was my mother.
 I didn’t recognise her at all.
 Georg and I went to the station to meet her off the train.
 What on earth had this big fat woman to do with me?!
 She couldn’t speak a word of English, I couldn’t speak German and I didn’t want to talk to her.
 She wanted to pull me to her and hug me but I couldn’t bear her touching me.’
 And that was something which her mother was never to know, but which she felt straight away.